Created from contributions by current and former FIFA Referees, and USSF National & State, Referees, Instructors, and Assessors.

 d.
 Third man in

 e.
-Anyone who has come from a distance to get involved
+Anyone who has come from a distance to get

 4. Administer misconduct